Affine Logarithmic HLS and Beckner-Type Logarithmic Sobolev Inequalities: Abstract

 \section{Abstract}

-In this paper, we consider two limiting cases ($\alpha\rightarrow n$ and $\alpha\rightarrow 0 $) of the recent affine HLS inequalities by Haddad and Ludwig.
-As $\alpha\rightarrow n$, the affine logarithmic HLS inequality is established, which is stronger than the logarithmic HLS inequality by Carlen and Loss from 1992 and Beckner from 1993.
-As $\alpha\rightarrow 0$, an affine version of Beckner's logarithmic Sobolev inequality is established, which is also a limiting case of the affine fractional $L^2$ Sobolev inequalities.
-The affine logarithmic Sobolev inequality is stronger than the original version by Beckner from 1995.
+In this paper, we consider two limiting cases ($\alpha\to n$ and $\alpha\to0$) of the affine HLS inequalities introduced by Haddad and Ludwig.
+We establish an affine logarithmic HLS inequality and an affine version of Beckner’s logarithmic Sobolev inequality, both of which are stronger than their classical counterparts — namely, the logarithmic HLS inequality of Carlen and Loss (1992) and Beckner (1993), and Beckner’s logarithmic Sobolev inequality (1995).
+For both inequalities, we obtain sharp constants together with a complete characterization of all equality cases.